KrzysztofDusko/JustyBase.NetezzaDriver/README.md

 * Support for various Netezza data types.
 * Secure connections with SSL/TLS.

+## Behavioral Changes (from v1.4.0)
+Starting from version 1.4.0, the behavior when attempting to retrieve a `NULL` column value as a specific data type (e.g., `string`, `Int16`) has changed.
+Previously, such retrieval was possible, and users were required to explicitly check for `DBNull` using `IsDBNull`.
+Now, attempting to retrieve a `NULL` value as a non-nullable type will result in an `InvalidCastException`.
+This change ensures stricter type enforcement and aligns with common ADO.NET practices.
+Users should adjust their code to handle `NULL` values appropriately, for example, by checking `IsDBNull` before attempting to cast, or by using nullable types.

 ## Requirements
 * .NET 8 or .NET 9
 * C# 12.0